-The EU-Japan Business Round Table (BRT) was established in its current form in 1999 to foster communication between the Japanese and European industries.
-It is co-chaired by Eric Schulz (President - Civil Aerospace, Rolls-Royce plc) and Kazuo Tsukuda (Senior Executive Adviser, MITSUBISHI HEAVY INDUSTRIES, Ltd.).
-It meets annually, alternately in Japan and in Europe.
-The most recent BRT meeting took place in Japan on 20 April 2016.
+The EU-Japan Business Round Table (BRT) was established in its current form in 1999 to foster communication between Japanese and European industries.
+It meets annually, alternately in Japan and in Europe, the BRT's most recent meeting was a hybrid one, taking place in Brussels and online on 4 November 2021.
+The next one will take place in autumn 2022.
+The BRT was formed from the merger of the "EU-Japan Industrialists' Round Table" and the "EU-Japan Business Forum".

-To consult documents adopted and published by the BRT, please either click the above links to see all the documents of a given type (e.g. all Working Party 2 reports, or all Press Releases) or view all the documents relating to a particular meeting in the archive of the "Annual Meetings".
+To consult documents adopted and published by the BRT, please either click the above links to see all the documents of a given type (e.g., all Working Party 2 reports, or all Press Releases) or view all the documents relating to a particular meeting in the archive of the "Annual Meetings".

 The work of the BRT is supported by the EU-Japan Centre for Industrial Cooperation which acts as the BRT Secretariat.
 For more details about the BRT please contact the EU-Japan Centre either via this web-form or by phone: